-Based on the number of shares outstanding as of March 31, 2015 (after giving effect to 1-for-3.39 and 1-for-1.197 reverse stock splits of our common stock and a proportional adjustment to the existing conversion ratio for each series of our redeemable convertible preferred stock, which became effective on November 26, 2014 and January 21, 2015, respectively), upon the closing of this offering of common stock, shares of our common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options.
-Holders of our 2020 Convertible Notes, or the notes, may convert all or any portion of their notes at any time prior to the close of business on the second business day immediately preceding the maturity date.
-As of July 30, 2015, approximately \$21.0 million of the 2020 Convertible Notes had converted into 3,858,275 shares of our common stock, and \$30,000 in principal of the 2020 Convertible Notes remained outstanding.
-This outstanding amount is convertible into approximately 4,761 shares of our common stock, which are entitled to an interest make-whole payment, payable in shares of common stock, cash or a combination thereof, at our election.
+Based on the number of shares outstanding as of June 30, 2015, upon the closing of this offering of common stock, 20,827,003 shares of our common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options.
+Holders of our 2020 Convertible Notes, or the notes, had the right to convert all or any portion of their notes at any time prior to the close of business on the second business day immediately preceding the maturity date.
+As of August 7, 2015, all \$21.0 million of the 2020 Convertible Notes had converted into 3,863,391 shares of our common stock.
 Of the outstanding shares, all of the shares sold in this offering will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below.